 1 1/2 pounds lean ground beef

-1 medium white onion, peeled, diced
+1 medium white onion, peeled and diced

 1 large garlic clove minced